felipelmc/Numerical-Linear-Algebra/README.md

 **Practice 5:** QR Decomposition (Gram-Schdmit, Householder and for Eigenvalues)

-Each Practice contains a report describing the implementations and testing processes of each method under certain circumnstances, evaluating their capabilities and limitations.
+Each Practice contains a report (pt-BR) describing the implementations and testing processes of each method under certain circumnstances, evaluating their capabilities and limitations.